 Parents come down the same path as the other children.
 On arrival, they press the green button at the gate to the Pre-School outside area.
 This links to the phone within Acorns and a member of staff presses the door release button.
 Once in the building, they are signed in.
-Parents are then asked to leave via the opposite gate and leave down the pedestrian path in the morning.
-If picking up or dropping off at lunch time they enter and leave through the same gate.
+Parents are then asked to leave via the opposite gate and leave down the pedestrian path.